home-assistant/operating-system/Documentation/boards/hardkernel/odroid-m1.md

 directly off the SD-card or eMMC you need to press the recovery button.

-The SPI flashed U-Boot SPL tries searches for an U-Boot binary on the SD-card (and future releases also on the eMMC).
+The SPI flashed U-Boot SPL tries searches for an U-Boot binary on the SD-card (and from eMMC with Petitboot 20230328 and later).
 This mechanism allows you to boot the Home Assistant OS U-Boot without pressing the recovery button.

 ## Console